ULL-ESIT-PL/babel-learning/doc/tan-liu-article.md

 I will try to find out what is the reason later.

+## VSCode Configuration

+See section [doc/vscode-typescript-config.md](/doc/vscode-typescript-config.md) on how to configure VSCode to work with Babel files in TypeScript.

+## git configuration: Husky and git Hooks

+See section [doc/git-hooks-configuration.md](doc/git-hooks-configuration.md) on how to survive with pre-commit hooks

 ## The Babel monorepo

 [Babel uses a monorepo structure](https://github.com/babel/babel/blob/main/doc/design/monorepo.md), all the packages, eg: